omeka/classic-enduser/docs/Installation/Installation.md

 -   If your installation is still unsuccessful, try deleting the entire omeka directory from your server and reuploading it.
 One or more files might have failed to upload.
 -   If the installation is apparently successful, but you are unable to upload items through the admin interface, make sure that you correctly followed the instructions in Step 4 above.
 Your web server *must* have write access to the 'archive' directory for you to upload files.
 -   If the installation is successful, but you are getting "File not found" errors when you navigate to addresses such as `http://mydomain.org/admin`, you probably have a conflict with another CMS such as WordPress on the same server.
 To fix this issue, you probably need to enable the "RewriteBase" line in your `.htaccess` file.
--   If you still have trouble, please consult the [Troubleshooting Omeka](../Troubleshooting_Omeka.md) page or post your issue on the [forums](http://forum.omeka.org).
+-   If you still have issues, please consult the [Troubleshooting Omeka](../Troubleshooting/Troubleshooting_Omeka) page or post your issue on the [forums](http://forum.omeka.org).